 One of the highlights of Cape Cod is the 15 lovely beach towns that offer a romantic and relaxed way of life and historical lighthouses of different sizes, formats, and colors.
-Five of them are available for a visit, but our suggestion is to visit the Highland Light, also known as the Cape Cod Lighthouse.
+Five of them are available for a visit, but we suggest visiting the Highland Light, also known as the Cape Cod Lighthouse.

 Besides grassy beaches, Cape Cod is also popular for its lobster rolls and crispy fried clams, golf courses, and whale-watching tours.
 If you enjoy a more active trip, you’ll certainly have fun cycling through the Shining Sea Bikeway, surfing, or hiking in the Cornelia Carey Sanctuary.

 Dunkin’, which used to be called Dunkin’ Donuts, is possibly the most famous Massachusetts company.
 Though it’s more than just a famous company from Massachusetts, it’s also the state’s favorite coffee brand and a New England staple.

-Founded in 1950 in Quincy, Massachusetts by William Rosenberg, the firm was bought in the 1990s by Baskin-Robbins and in 2020 by Inspire Brands.
-Today Dunkin’ has about 12 900 stores in 42 countries, making it one of the biggest coffee shop and donut shop chains in the world.
+Founded in 1950 in Quincy, Massachusetts, by William Rosenberg, the firm was bought in the 1990s by Baskin-Robbins and in 2020 by Inspire Brands.
+Today Dunkin’ has about 12 900 stores in 42 countries, making it one of the world’s biggest coffee shop and donut shop chains.
 Dunkin’ is very popular for its donuts, bagels, coffee, and munchkin (donut holes).

 Despite being spread throughout America and the world, New England is where Dunkin’ is really popular and part of the everyday life of many Massachusetts.
 Traveling through the state, you will find countless shops and have many opportunities to try their popular donuts and coffee.

 Cranberries are one of the most famous produce from Massachusetts and the state’s largest food crop.
 With more than 14,000 acres of bogs and 400 family-owned farms, Massachusetts is only second to Wisconsin in cranberry production.

 The cranberry is a native fruit of Massachusetts.
 It was one of the ingredients of the original thanksgiving, and it is still present today every year.
 The plant itself is a low-growing, trailing, woody vine with a perennial habit.
 They are layered in beds of sand, peat, gravel, and clay, known as bogs.